 With its abundance of beautiful parks, luxury shopping, vibrant contemporary art scene and pulsating nightlife, Budapest is one of the most memorable holiday destinations in Central Europe.

-Excellent local champagnes are served everywhere and as befits the world’s second-largest producer of foie gras, fine dining is always on the menu.
-Attractions include a plethora of ‘must-see’ World Heritage sites, theatres and museums and as the only capital city in the world to boast an intricate network of thermal caves, Budapest has much to interest guests for whom spa and wellness is an intrinsic part of their holiday.
+Excellent local champagnes are served everywhere and, as befits the world’s second-largest producer of foie gras, fine dining is always on the menu.
+Attractions include a plethora of ‘must-see’ World Heritage sites, theatres and museums and, as the only capital city in the world to boast an intricate network of thermal caves, Budapest has much to interest guests for whom spa and wellness is an intrinsic part of their holidays.

 Four days of city pleasures

-Explore the capital city with a private, chauffeur driven-car plus guide or via a comfortable, informative coach tour.
+Explore the capital city with a guided private tour in a chauffeur-driven car or via a comfortable, informative coach tour.
 Don’t miss the breathtaking Parliament building, the Royal Palace or the biggest synagogue in Europe and take time to unwind on Margaret Island; a pedestrianised oasis in the centre of the city with musical fountain and exquisite gardens.

 If any building captures the sights, sounds and smells of Budapest, it is the Central or Great Market Hall; whose three levels are packed with everything from local black sausage to exquisite dolls and other souvenirs.
 Take a walk down Va´ci Street; a pedestrianised area bustling with luxury shops, restaurants and coffee houses, and complete your day with an afternoon at the world-famous thermal baths.